List Of Display Styles

-Ray Social Feeds for Twitter Pro is a lightweight WordPress plugin that you can use to display beautiful Twitter feeds on your website.
-You can display Tweets from any Twitter user, Hashtag, or a Search term.
-You can display the Tweets in List format, Masonry, or a Slider/Carousel.
+Ray Social Feeds for Twitter Pro is a lightweight, yet powerful WordPress plugin, that you can use to display beautiful Twitter feeds on your website.
+You can display Tweets from any Twitter user, Hashtags, or search terms.
+You can even display a feed of your Mentions on Twitter.
+You can display the Tweets in List format, Masonry, or in the form of a Slider.

 You can easily use multiple instances of the Twitter feed on any single page or on multiple pages of your site.
-And each instance can fetch up to 50 tweets.
-And of course, once fetched, the tweets are cached, so they open at lightning speeds.
+No need to manually add any id, either to your shortcodes or widgets.
+They are automatically generated and handled by the plugin in the background.

 Default Feed Settings

 The plugin lets you specify default settings for your Twitter feed that all shortcodes would use.
 Go to Settings -> Ray Twitter Feed -> Customize tab, and modify or select the options that you want to keep as default for all shortcodes.
 Everything you set or specify on this screen is treated as default values.
-You can, of course, override any of these options individually in each of the shortcodes you use on your site.
+You can, of course, override any of these options individually in each of the shortcodes you use on your site by specifying attributes.

 You can choose between:

 This feed type is when you want to display a Twitter Feed based on a screen name, e.g. @raycreations.
 This screen name can belong to any Twitter user.
 Or you could simply use your own screen name to display your own tweets.
 An example shortcode would be:[